shokobata/WhatPulse-Alternative/README.md

 This will probably be badly formatted cuz I have no idea how this works.
 Hopefully will improve it later.

 My goal with this is to make a program with the same or nearly the same functionality as a program called WhatPulse.
+It should monitor your inputs anywhere except if you are using a program with administrator privelages such as genshin impact.

 The features that WhatPulse Alternative currently have are:
 * Monitoring the number of keyboard presses
 * Monitoring the number of left clicks